vsrinivas/fuchsia/docs/syscalls/vmo_clone.md

 - *MX_CLONE_COPY_ON_WRITE* - Create a copy-on-write clone.
 The cloned vmo will behave the same way the parent does, except that any write operation on the clone will bring in a copy of the page at the offset the write occurred.
 The new page in the cloned vmo is now a copy and may diverge from the parent.
-Any reads to from ranges outside of the parent vmo's size will contain zeros and writes will allocate new zero filled pages.
+Any reads from ranges outside of the parent vmo's size will contain zeros, and writes will allocate new zero filled pages.

 *offset* must be page aligned.